Actions to preserve the contemporary heritage are self-regeneratives contributing to the resilience of the cities

 3.- The contemporary heritage is an asset of the cities.

 4.- Solid qualification of the students including skill and innovative formation, teamwork needs and economic and environmental sustainability needs.

 5.- Enhancing the European Higher Education Area and its internationalization.

 6.- Enhancing the employability of the young people.

 General academic scenario

 ARURCOHE is a presential 90 ECTS (18 months) Erasmus Mundus Joint Master organized in three Blocks for a maximum of 30 students.
 The teaching methodology is structured in magisterial lectures, specific lessons, invited conferences and practical work carried out by students in groups of three students.
-In relation to the practical works, the Academic Committee has prepared eight dossiers to be worked on by the students in Block 1 (see the "Dossiers and academic news" page).
+In relation to the practical works, the Academic Committee has prepared eight dossiers to be worked on by the students in Block 1 (see the "Dossiers" page).
 These are unitary elements and urban environments close to the city of Donostia-San Sebastián where the first six months (Block 1) of ARURCOHE is taught.